saevrenk/dataengineering_capstone/README.md

 This project consists of three parts:

-1. ETL:
+1. Create an ETL pipeline:
-- Create an ETL pipeline to extract data from Json files (local files and files from Rest APIs)
+- Extract data from JSON files (local files and Rest APIs)
-- Transform data according to specific mappings (mapping.py)
+- Transform data according to specific [mappings](https://docs.google.com/spreadsheets/d/1t8UxBrUV6dxx0pM1VIIGZpSf4IKbzjdJ/edit#gid=1823293337)
 - Create a MySQL database and load data into tables

 2. Application Front-End:
 - Write python front-end to query MySQL database and modify and update existing records

 3. Analyze and visualize data

+### What is in this repo:
+- **config.ini**: The file with the data source and size information, parsed by etl.py.

+- **mapping.py**: The file with the dictionaries for data transformations.

+- **etl.py**: The python code to extract and transform data, and create a database "creditcard_capstone" and load data into tables.

+- **analysis_frontend.py**: Front-end to interact with the user to run queries and update records.

+- **functions.py**: The collection of functions to support the ETL and interactive menus.

+- **/notebooks/*.ipynb**: Notebooks for setup, test and visualizaitons.

 ### How to run:
 ```